-We expect that there will continue to be new laws, regulations and industry standards concerning privacy, data protection and information security proposed and enacted in various international jurisdictions.
+Outside of the U.S., we also face the challenge of stringent privacy and data protection laws.
 For example, European legislators adopted the EU General Data Protection Regulation, or GDPR, which became effective on May 25, 2018.
 The GDPR further implemented through binding guidance by the European Data Protection Board, or EDPB, (and supplemented by national laws in individual EU member states), imposes more stringent data protection compliance requirements and provides for more significant penalties for noncompliance in Europe.
-The GDPR creates new compliance obligations that may be applicable to our business, which could cause us to change our business practices, and increases financial penalties for noncompliance (including possible fines of up to the greater of €20 million and 4% of our global annual turnover for the preceding financial year for the most serious violations, as well as the right to compensation for financial or non-financial damages claimed by any individuals under Article 82 of the GDPR).
+The GDPR creates new compliance obligations that may be applicable to our business, which could cause us to change our business practices, and increases financial penalties for noncompliance (including possible fines of up to the greater of $\in$ 20 million and 4% of our global annual turnover for the preceding financial year for the most serious violations, as well as the right to compensation for financial or non-financial damages claimed by any individuals under Article 82 of the GDPR).